You’ve heard it time and time again: minimalism, tiny houses, downsizing, minimalist living.

 If it’s a seasonal item, like your winter coat or a swimsuit, then ask yourself if you used it regularly last season.
+If so, you can still temporarily remove it from your space with a pickup by MakeSpace, and have it delivered back next season.
 Eventually, try to work up to tossing things that you haven’t used in the last three months, and then items from the last month.

 And remember, keep only what you need now, not what you think you’ll need in the future.

 The next step in your minimalist journey is to organize and declutter your home.

 Some people like to organize everything by location.
 In this scenario, everything in the living area gets organized, and then everything in the kitchen, and then everything in the bedroom, etc.

 But think about all the places in your house where you might keep a writing utensil.
 At quick inspection, I found five in my living room, one in my kitchen, three in my bedroom, and there was even one in a drawer in my bathroom.
 If I organized each location individually, I would still end up with 10+ writing utensils.